unknownFalleN/xiaomi-dns-blocklist/README.md

 #### xiaomi_dns_block.lst

 Manually collected DNS entries from Xiaomi  with the help of the community.
-Removed battery killig domains for mobile battery.
+Removed battery killig domains for mobiles.

 #### xiaomi.com.txt